gurjindertoor/Learn-Electronics/Core Electronic Concepts/3. Tools/Optional Tools.md

-# Optional Tools for Advanced Beginners/As you develop your skills
+# Optional Tools for Advanced Individuals

 1. Oscilloscope: For advanced signal analysis and troubleshooting.